• Home

 Things To Remember About The Patriot Express

-Flying on orders is no problem for most unless there are mechanical problems, weather delay issues, or even mission-essential activities that require delays or cancellations of certain flights.
+Flying on orders is no problem for most, unless there are mechanical problems, weather delay issues, or even mission-essential activities that require delays or cancellations of certain flights.
 But for those who fly Space A on a PE flight, there are a few things to remember.
-One of the most critical issues to make not of?
-The timing of your travel—does it coincide with PCS season?
+One of the most critical issues to make note of is the timing of your travel; does it coincide with PCS season?

-Permanent Change of Station season involves a high volume of military travel, especially for the Patriot Express.
-Space A travelers are frequently warned about this high-traffic time of year–so why is this a concern for those who don’t have to worry about a seat on the aircraft due to having travel orders?
+The Permanent Change of Station season involves a high volume of military travel, especially for the Patriot Express.
+Why is this a concern for those who don’t have to worry about a seat on the aircraft because they have travel orders?

 Processing times for the flights, luggage concerns, and overall comfort of the experience will depend greatly on the sheer volume of passengers scheduled for any one flight.

 Best advice?
-Arrive very early for Patriot Express travel during PCS season and expect delays, unusually-timed departures that may limit your access to typical travel accommodations like coffee shop drinks and airport restaurants.
+Arrive very early for Patriot Express travel during PCS season and expect delays, and unusually timed departures that may limit your access to typical travel accommodations like coffee shop drinks and airport restaurants.
 Knowing these issues and preparing for them makes overseas travel via PE far more relaxing and comfortable.

 • Active duty and other mission essential travel has priority on Patriot Express flights unless otherwise announced.